Articles in this section

 Name and description

-When uploading to Templafy, is it recommended to give a friendly name to the email elements, PDFs, and Links so it is easily to understand by the end-user.
+When uploading to Templafy, is it recommended to give a friendly name to the email elements, PDFs, and Links so it is easy to understand by the end-user.
 You can add more details about the asset in the Description field:

 NameAndDescriptionLinks.png